Your podcast has listeners. but Your book has believers. ✨

 Here’s why you’re confused: 😵💫😵💫

-Most entrepreneurs evaluate marketing tools by what’s working right now — what Hormozi’s doing, what’s trending, what got someone else Substack subscribers last month.
+What Hormozi’s doing, what’s trending, what got someone else Substack subscribers last month.

 Sound familiar?